Skip to content

 </rsl>

-Template: Allow AI training with custom licensing agreement
+Template: AI training requires custom licensing agreement

 This RSL license template requires connecting with you through your licensing contact form to obtain permission to use your website content for AI training.